gregorygaines/GameboySheets/README.md

 ## Limitations

-It's quit slow.
-Google only allows only a certain amount of scripts to be
+- It's slow.
+- No way to queue commands on the server, so the client has to send them one-by-one.